Best Tent With Screen Room

-The weight of your multi room tent with a porch becomes important if you plan to be backpacking or hiking and will be carrying the tent.
+The weight of your multi room tent becomes important if you plan to be backpacking or hiking and will be carrying the tent.
 Even with car camping, you may be parking a long distance from the campsite.

 In those instances, a lighter packing weight will be important.
 Generally, the smaller the tent, the lighter it weighs when packed up.
 But there are some options for roomy tents that are still lightweight.